drush-ops/drush/docs/commands.md

 1. The directory above `Commands` must be one of:
     1. A Folder listed in the 'include' option.
 Include may be provided via [config](#global-drush-commands) or via CLI.
     1.  ../drush, /drush or /sites/all/drush.
 These paths are relative to Drupal root.

+It is recommended that you avoid global Drush commands, and favor site-wide commandfiles instead.
+If you really need a command or commands that are not part of any Drupal site, consider making a stand-alone script or custom .phar instead.
+See [ahoy](https://github.com/ahoy-cli/ahoy), [Robo](https://github.com/consolidation/robo) and [g1a/starter](https://github.com/g1a/starter) as potential starting points.